Second-order Temporal Pooling for Action Recognition: Experiments

 \section{Experiments}

 In this section, we evaluate the usefulness of our proposed framework on four datasets.
 Two of these datasets, namely the MPII Cooking activities dataset~\cite{rohrbach2012database}, and the JHMDB dataset~\cite{jhuang2013towards}, are standard fine-grained benchmarks.
 We also provide evaluations on HMDB and UCF101 datasets, which are standard benchmarks with fine-grained as well as coarse action categories.
-As alluded to earlier, we use the standard 16-layer Imagenet pre-trained VGG deep learning network~\cite{chatfield2014return}, which we fine-tune for each of the input modalities.
+As for the CNN architecture, we report results using Alexnet~\cite{krizhevsky2012imagenet}, VGG-16~\cite{chatfield2014return}, and ResNet-152~\cite{He_2016_CVPR}, demonstrating that the benefits showcased by our representations are CNN architecture agnostic.
 Below, we provide details of these datasets, data preparations, evaluation protocols, and our results.
+Later, in Section~\ref{sec:kinetics}, we provide experimental results on the large-scale Kinetics-600 dataset.